status-im/nimbus-eth2/docs/the_nimbus_book/src/distribution_internals.md

 ## Build process

 It all starts from the GitHub actions in `.github/workflows/release.yml`.
 There is a different job for each supported OS-architecture combination and they all run in parallel (ideally).

-Once all those CI jobs complete successfully, a GitHub release draft is created and all the distributable archives are uploaded to it.
-A list of checksums for the main binaries is inserted in the release description.
+Once all those CI jobs are completed successfully, a GitHub release draft is created and all the distributable archives are uploaded to it.
+A list of checksums for
+the main binaries is inserted in the release description.
 That draft needs to be manually published.

-The build itself is triggered by a Make target.
-E.g.: `make dist-amd64`.
+The build itself is triggered by a Make target, e.g. `make dist-amd64`.
 This invokes `scripts/make_dist.sh` which builds the corresponding Docker container from `docker/dist/` and runs it with the Git repository's top directory as an external volume.